CaglarGuher/HepsiEmlak-Web-Scrapping-and-Modeling/README.md

 To further evaluate the performance of the model, a filtered dataset was created by removing the outliers using the Z-score method.
 The filtered dataset was then used to evaluate the performance of the neural network and a gradient boosting model.

 The neural network achieved an R2 score of 0.7126 on the filtered dataset, while the gradient boosting model achieved an R2 score of 0.8129.
 The results suggest that the gradient boosting model may be a better choice for predicting house prices in this dataset.
+However, it's worth noting that the performance of machine learning models can vary depending on the specific dataset and problem at hand.
+Therefore, it's important to experiment with different models and evaluate their performance carefully before making a final decision

 ## Conclusion